Pauldwyer/Yoga-club/README.md

 ### Unfixed Bugs

 - In the tutorials page on small screen sizes the overlay text will stretch out of the image box.
-I havent found a fix for this yet.
+I haven’t found a fix for this yet.

 ## Deployment